13 Animals That Never Sleep 🤯

 Orcas, sometimes known as killer whales, are another type of whale in which newborn calves go without sleeping throughout the first few months of their lives.

-Even while the adults are resting, the young orcas are still very active.
+Even while the adults rest, the young orcas are still very active.

 The need to keep their bodies warm is one of the primary reasons why orca calves, also known as baby orcas, need to move around continually.

-When they have reached the size at which their blubber can adequately defend them, they are then able to begin the process of relaxing and sleeping.
+When they have reached the size their blubber can adequately defend them, they can begin relaxing and sleeping.

 3. Fruit Fly